golioth/docs/docs/device-management/5-ota/5-migrating-from-releases/README.md

-- **Adding a device to a Cohort will push a manifest update to the device right away.** With Releases, devices would only receive an update notification when you rolled out a Release, but could still pull for the active Release between roll outs.
+- **Adding a device to a Cohort will push a manifest update to the device right away.** With Releases, devices would only receive an update notification when you rolled out a Release, but could still poll for the active Release between roll outs.
 With Cohorts, the active Deployment is always issued to every device in the Cohort as soon as possible.
 - **Artifact blueprints are no longer considered.** If a Deployment contains an